algesten/str0m/docs/BWE.md

 transmission timing.

 The padding rate determines how much additional traffic to inject to maintain NAT bindings and keep RTX state warm.
-Padding is enabled while media is active.
+Padding is enabled when the current bitrate exceeds 50 kbps (`MIN_PADDING_THRESHOLD`)—below this, we're barely sending anything and padding isn't needed.
 It's disabled during overuse conditions to avoid worsening congestion by adding unnecessary traffic.
 When active, the padding target is 50 kbps (`PADDING_TARGET`), sufficient to keep middleboxes alive without adding significant overhead.